AnanyaJain25/Mess_Manager/Mess Master/README.md

-# Imperial Mess-Relay --- A Mess Management Application
+# Mess Manager --- A Mess Management Application

 A Web Application which we completed during the CodeSangam'23